How to watch today's Melbourne vs GWS Giants AFL match: Livestream, TV channel, and start time | Goal.com Australia

 |Yarra Park, Melbourne, Victoria

-How to watch Melbourne vs GWS Giants on TV & stream live online
+How to watch Western Bulldogs vs Melbourne on TV & stream live online

-There are several options to watch the Melbourne Demons vs GWS Giants AFL game in Australia, including Network Seven, Foxtel, Foxtel from Telstra, and Kayo Sports.
+There are several options to watch the Western Bulldogs vs Melbourne AFL game in Australia, including Network Seven, Foxtel, Foxtel from Telstra, and Kayo Sports.

 The best way to livestream the aforementioned AFL game is through Kayo with a seven-day free trial.
 It also does not have a lock-in contract or equipment fees, which means you can cancel anytime if you are no longer using it.